nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/business_rules_death.md

 #### Validation Errors

 For many fields, the value provided must be one that is found in the corresponding VRDR Value Set for the field.
-Otherwise, an Error Message with a format of "Error: Unable to find _IJE Field_ mapping for _FHIR Component_ field value '_string_'" will be returned for each violation.
+Otherwise, an Error Message with a format of "Unable to find _IJE Field_ mapping for _FHIR Component_ field value '_string_'" will be returned for each violation.

 There are additional Errors that may be returned when a record cannot be accepted, including some IJE fields that are not retained by NCHS, but must be valid if provided.